A Brief History of the National Museum of Natural Science

 At the turn of the 1980s, our government focused on building the Twelve Major Construction Projects to improve the quality of life on the island.
 The scope of the plan included establishing and maintaining a modern science museum for the people, for education and science.

-The Planning Office was set up at Chung Hsing University, Taichung.
+The Planning Office is set up at Chung Hsing University, Taichung.
 Professor Han Pao-teh, a dedicated and knowledgeable artist with special expertise in architecture, is first curator.
-Under Han's leadership, less than 20 staff members strived to complete the first phase of the Museum to house its 312 items in this humble temporary office.
+Under Han's leadership, less than 20 staff members strives to complete the first phase of the Museum to house its 312 items in this humble temporary office.

-The first phase of Science Center, Space IMAX Theater, Administration Building, and outdoor grounds completed and opened on the New Year's Day along with the unveiling of the Museum logo.
-Mr. Han was the first director.
+The first phase of Science Center, Space IMAX Theater, Administration Building, and outdoor grounds is completed and opened on the New Year's Day along with the unveiling of the Museum logo.
+Mr. Han is first director.

 Phase I Constructed

-A visitor center in Taipei opened in July.
+A visitor center in Taipei opens in July.

-The second phase of Life Science Hall was laid out in August.
+The second phase of Life Science Hall is laid out in August.